 His photographs have appeared in Time, Newsweek, The Wall Street Journal and on the covers of Professional Photographer, Photoshop User, Jezebel and Atlanta Sports and Fitness magazines.
-He works for corporate clients including AT&T, Coca-Cola, Carter’s, Honda and Westin Hotels as well as in brochures, annual reports, websites and trade show graphics.
+He works for corporate clients including AT&T, Coca-Cola, Carter’s, Honda and Westin Hotels as well as in brochures, annual reports, websites, and trade show graphics.

-This February marks the twenty-first anniversary of the delivery of his first digital photographic job–a calendar for Scientific Atlanta.
+This February marks the twenty-fifth anniversary of the delivery of his first digital photographic job–a calendar for Scientific Atlanta.
 Kevin and his digital guru Eddie Tapp did the entire project in Photoshop 2.0.
 That was before layers!
 Read more about the project on his blog.

-Kevin’s teaching credentials include work at the Southeaster Center for the Photographic Arts, the Rocky Mountain School of Photography and the renowned advertising school The Creative Circus where he helped write their digital photography curriculum.
-He has presented at industry events like Photo Plus Expo, Photoshop World, PhotoWorld Asia, Orvieto Photo Festival, for the Professional Photographers of Canada and at PPA conventions across the U.S.
+Kevin’s teaching credentials include work at the Southeastern Center for the Photographic Arts, the Rocky Mountain School of Photography and the renowned advertising school The Creative Circus where he helped write their digital photography curriculum.
+He has presented talks and classes at industry events like the National Association of Broadcasters (NAB,) Photo Plus Expo, Photoshop World, PhotoWorld Asia, Orvieto Photo Festival, for the Professional Photographers of Canada and at PPA conventions across the U.S.

-Kevin wrote “The Digital Photograher’s Notebook” column for Photoshop User magazine for over eleven years.
+Kevin wrote “The Digital Photographer’s Notebook” column for Photoshop User magazine for over eleven years.
 He authored “The Photographer’s Lighting Handbook” for the iPad magazine Light It!.
 He has written four books on digital photography including one for the extremely popular “Dummies” series.

-He leads photographic and digital imaging workshops and classes across the United States, Canada and Europe.
+He leads photographic and digital imaging workshops and classes across the United States, Canada, and Europe.